Massachusetts judge requires Exxon to hand over climate documents

 The news came on the day former Exxon Chief Executive Rex Tillerson faced a U.S. Senate confirmation hearing on his nomination to serve as President-elect Donald Trump's secretary of state.

-Asked during the hearing if he believed human activity was contributing to climate change, Tillerson did not answer yes or no, but said, "The increase in greenhouse gas concentrations in the atmosphere are having an effect.
+When asked during the hearing if he believed that human activity was contributing to climate change, Tillerson did not answer yes or no, but said, "The increase in greenhouse gas concentrations in the atmosphere are having an effect.
 Our abilities to predict that effect are very limited."
+(Reporting by Scott Malone; Editing by Toni Reinhold)